Oyster toadfish

 The oyster toadfish (Opsanus tau), also known as the oyster toad, ugly toad, oyster cracker, oyster catcher, and bar dog, is a Northwest Atlantic species of fish of the family Batrachoididae.
 The maximum length of this toadfish is 43.2 cm, but they infrequently surpass 38 cm.
-The world record size for this species is 19.2 inches which is 48.76 cm.
+The record size for this species is 19.2 inches (48.76 cm).
 They are generally yellowish with a pattern of brown oblique bars.
 The species can live in poor conditions and needs little food to live.
 They can be found near the shore from Maine to Florida.

 In 1998, NASA sent the oyster toadfish into space to investigate the effects of microgravity on the development of otolithic organs.
 The study found little difference between terrestrial development and those in space.

 Life history

 Spawning and life cycle

 Oyster toadfish spawn in coastal estuaries from May through August, with some variation between latitudes.
 Males excavate nests under rocks or other debris and begin making advertisement calls, also known as boatwhistles and foghorns.
 Females are attracted to these calls.
 Females choose a mate, enter the nest, attach eggs to the underside of the structure, then leave.
 Females provide no parental care.
 Males fertilize the eggs, then defend and clean the nest while embryos develop.
 Toadfish embryos are large and, as a result, have been studied for over a century.

 After about 4 weeks the eggs hatch.
 At first, the young toadfish stay attached to the yolk.
 When the yolk has been absorbed for energy, the young toadfish learn to swim.
 Even when the young have started to swim, the adult still protects its young.

 Juveniles reach sexual maturity at 2–7 years and have a lifespan of 8 years.
 Little is known about individual range or whether toadfish exhibit natal philopatry.